Gamma-ray Orbital Modulation in Spider Pulsars: Three Discoveries and a Universal Modulated Fraction

 \subsubsection{PSR J1048+2339}

-The redback MSP PSR J1048+2339 (J1048) has $P_\textrm{s}=4.67$ ms and $P_\textrm{b}=6.01$ h.
-Its 3PC timing solution spans $\sim3$ years and exhibits significant orbital period variations, making it difficult to extend over longer timescales.
+The redback MSP PSR J1048+2339 (J1048) has $P_\textrm{s}=4.67$ ms and $P_\textrm{b}=6.01$ hr.
+Its 3PC timing solution spans $\sim3$ yr and exhibits significant orbital period variations, making it difficult to extend over longer timescales.
 However, it remains sufficient to detect gamma-ray pulsations and observe an eclipse of the pulsar by its companion \citep{clark23}.

 We do not detect significant GOM from J1048.
 Due to the short duration of the ephemeris and the limited number of detected photons, we are unable to place strong constraints on the MF, with an upper limit of $<100\%$.